CH PEOPLE.jpeg

 What is consensus?

 “Consensus decision making is a creative and dynamic way of reaching agreement between all members of a group.
 Instead of simply voting for an item and having the majority of the group get their way, a group using consensus is committed to finding solutions that everyone actively supports, or at least can live with.”
-A fuller discussion of consensus decision-making is on the Seeds for Change site,
+A fuller discussion of consensus decision-making is on the Seeds for Change website.

-Who can/can’t live at Shepherd Village?
+Who can/cannot live at Shepherd Village?

 What is a Common House?